Knowledge base

 - Run the command

-This guide explains how to change the target folder where your website is stored on an Web Hosting Infomaniak.
+This guide explains how to change the target folder where your Website is stored on an Infomaniak Web Hosting.

-- On an Infomaniak Web Hosting, it is possible to install several websites with their own domain name (multisite management).
+- On an Infomaniak Web Hosting, it is possible to install multiple Websites with their own domain name (multisite management).

 - Each of these sites is stored in a folder of your hosting, which is the target of the site.
 It is possible to freely modify the target of a site.
 Example: